46 : City Witch

 You can connect with Ottawa artist Tess Giberson on their Instagram, Facebook, and Etsy.
 They were recently featured in this Buzzfeed article by Corin Faife.

 This Life by Selena Photography blog post about environmental portraiture was written by Montreal portrait photographer Selena Phillips-Boyle.
+You can see more environmental portraits by Selena in this post with Toronto nutritionist Alina Islam and Montreal woodworker Houtwerk Design.
 This post was edited by Montreal communications professional Max Baru.